-Company (the "Merger").
 The acquisition is expected to be completed in the fourth quarter of 2022, subject to the satisfaction of customary closing conditions, including the approval of USWS stockholders, as described in the USWS Merger 8-K.

-Based on the closing price of the Company's Class A Common Stock (as reported on the Nasdaq Global Select Market) of \$21.49 per share on June 21, 2022, the last trading day prior to announcement of the Merger Agreement, the transaction represents aggregate stock consideration of approximately \$93 million and a consideration per share of Class A Common Stock of USWS, par value \$0.0001 per share (the "USWS Common Stock") of \$1.21.
+Based on the closing price of the Company's Class A Common Stock (as reported on the Nasdaq Global Select Market) of \$21.49 per share on June 21, 2022, the last trading day prior to announcement of the Merger Agreement, the transaction represents aggregate stock consideration of approximately \$93 million and a consideration per share of USWS Common Stock of \$7.23, after giving effect to USWS' recent 1-for-6 reverse stock split.
 After giving effect to the conversions of certain securities of USWS, as described in the USWS Merger 8-K, the total stock consideration payable to USWS stockholders and holders of USWS equity awards, based on the Company's Class A Common Stock June 21, 2022 closing price, would be approximately \$270 million.
+In addition, the Company will assume approximately \$55 million of USWS' outstanding indebtedness and will repay approximately \$170 million of USWS debt expected to be outstanding at closing.
+We anticipate that the total consideration to be paid in connection with the closing of the Merger will be funded through the New Term Loan Credit Facility and/or the New ABL Credit Facility, available cash, additional loans and/or notes and cash flows generated from operations.